What is Acquisition Premium?

 - The takeover premium is calculated as the difference between the prices paid for the target company and the target company’s pre-merger value.
 Essentially, it reflects the price per share that the acquiring firm pays for the target company’s shares.

 - The turnover premium is typically recorded as goodwill on the acquiring company’s balance sheet.

 In mergers and acquisitionsMergers And AcquisitionsMergers and acquisitions (M&A) are collaborations between two or more firms.
 In a merger, two or more companies functioning at the same level combine to create a new business entity.
 In an acquisition, a larger organization buys a smaller business entity for expansion., the company acquired is called the target company, and the company that receives it is called the acquirer.
 TakeoverTakeoverA takeover is a transaction where the bidder company acquires the target company with or without the management's mutual agreement.
 Typically, a larger company expresses an interest to acquire a smaller company.
 Takeovers are frequent events in the current competitive business world disguised as friendly mergers. premium is the difference between the prices paid for the target company minus the pre-merger value of the target company.
 In other words, it is the price paid for each target firm’s shares by the acquiring firm.

 Takeover premium= PT – VT

-The acquirer is willing to pay the acquisition premium as it expects the synergies (expected increase in revenue, cost savings) that will be generated by the acquisitions.
+The acquirer is willing to pay the acquisition premium as it expects the synergies (anticipated increase in revenue, cost savings) that the acquisitions will generate.
 The synergies generated in M&A will be the gain of the acquirer.

-The gain of the Acquirer = Synergies generated- Takeover Premium = S- (PT- VT)
+The Gain of the Acquirer = Synergies Generated- Premium = S- (PT- VT)

-- Where S = Synergies generated by the merger.
+- S = Synergies generated by the merger

 VC= VC* + VT +S-C